niklasravnsborg/grunt-sync-deploy/README.md

 }
 ```

-`deployTo` is a folder on the SSH which you like to sync with the specified `src`.
+`deployTo` is the folder on the SSH server you'd like to sync with the specified `src`.

 To use this SSH configuration by default add `grunt.option('config', 'production');` to the end of your Gruntfile.